-Applications for the 2023-2024 Fellowship are now closed.
+Applications for the 2025-2026 CART programs are now closed.

-Funding for Summer is not included in the fellowship award.
+Funding for Summer is not included in the CART fellowship award.
 The fellowship, including orientation and training, will start in Fall quarter.

 Do I have to be an expert or have specific research interests in the subject area of the collection?